-G20 protesters attempt to disrupt summit
+G20 protesters set street fires, loot stores

-Officers dressed in riot gear intervened as protesters tried to enter the red zone -- a blocked-off area close to the summit venue -- while other small groups staged sit-ins across the city.
+It was a much more aggressive atmosphere than earlier when police sought to prevent small groups of mostly anti-capitalist protesters Friday from disrupting the summit world leaders including President Donald Trump and Russian leader Vladimir Putin met for talks.

-Police said 160 officers have been injured since Thursday and reinforcements from outside Hamburg have been requested.
-At least 70 people were arrested and 15 have been taken into detention since the protests began, police said on Twitter.
+Police said 197 officers have been injured since Thursday and reinforcements from outside Hamburg have been requested.
+At least 83 people were arrested and 17 have been detained since the protests began, police said on Twitter.

+Earlier, officers dressed in riot gear intervened as protesters tried to enter the red zone -- a blocked-off area close to the summit venue -- while other small groups staged sit-ins across the city.

-At one of the sit-ins, a little over a mile from the summit security zone, water cannons were deployed against protesters who had come armed with umbrellas and rain gear.
-Earlier, protest organizers told CNN they would try to storm police barricades around restricted areas.
+At one of the sit-ins, a little more than a mile from the summit security zone, water cannons were deployed against protesters who came armed with umbrellas and rain gear.
+Protest organizers had told CNN they would try to storm police barricades around restricted areas.

 Members of the "Color the Red Zone" protest said they were trying to make it difficult for G20 participants to travel to the talks.